nickheyer/DiscoFlix/README.md

 <div align="center">

-<sub>Every screenshot above is the real UI, captured live against a fictional showcase dataset - the movies, the users, and yes, the posters were all invented for this README.
-No real Discord servers were harmed.</sub>
+<sub>Every screenshot above is the real UI (kinda?), captured live against a fictional showcase dataset - the movies, the users, and yes, the posters were all invented for this README (imagine if I used real movie posters, id never do that).</sub>

 <br><br>